Whether you’re into lazing around in lagoons, feasting on culture and cuisine, or hiking lush landscapes, new caledonia is set to delight.

 From the west coast’s outback to vast southern deserts, to the tropical mountains of the east, dazzling beaches in the Loyalty Islands and buzzing Nouméa, New Caledonia is a heady mix of inspiring culture and geography.
 From intrepid travellers, to lovers of a restorative sojourn, New Caledonia is a cherished treasure.

 East of Australia is New Caledonia, a cultural melting pot of French, Kanaks, Caledonians and more, where cultural and culinary experiences are readily available.
 Travellers can immerse themselves in French music at the annual Francofolies music festival (September), or connect to the Kanak people with a visit to the Tjibaou Cultural Centre in the capital Noumea.
 Prefer a glimpse into cowboy life?
 It’s worth heading to the west.
 Fancy French cuisine one day, freshly caught fish the next, and finally perhaps a traditional bougna?
 It’s all possible in the diverse regions of New Caledonia – within hours of some of Australia’s major cities of Sydney, Melbourne and Brisbane.
-New Caledonia boasts a UNESCO World Heritage Listed lagoon spanning a staggering 15,700 square metres that is a one-of-a-kind destination for snorkelling and deep water adventure .
+New Caledonia boasts a UNESCO World Heritage Listed lagoon spanning a staggering 15,700 square metres that is a one-of-a-kind destination for snorkelling and deep water adventure and surfing.
 It’s also the ideal place for adrenaline junkies (skydiving, anyone?).

 Noumea - Food at MV Lounge (photo © Sicil Sicilia-NCTPS)

 GO BIG, OR GO BUDGET

 Turtles on Mare Island (photo © Pauline Masse - NCTPS)